-As announced by News Release dated November 27, 2017, Eureka is conducting a review of strategic alternatives focused on maximizing shareholder value including a review of the Company's capital structure, property portfolio, potential business combinations or joint ventures, in order to determine the future direction of the Company.
-As part of that review, we have completed an equity financing of \$126,250 to reduce accounts payable and enhance our financial position going forward.
+On November 27, 2017, Eureka Resources Inc. ("Eureka" or "the Company") announced that it was conducting a review of strategic alternatives focused on maximizing shareholder value which included a review of the Company's capital structure, property portfolio and potential business combinations or joint ventures.
+As part of the strategic review, the Company completed an equity financing of \$126,250 to enhance its financial position.